SGCB/DMD-instalador/README.txt

 Installer has the next steps:

 1: Installing Askosi
-2: Configuring Dspace and Askosi
+2: Configuring Dspace: file dspace.cfg
 3: Create Auth Items
+4: Configuring dspace: input-forms.xml and askosi
-4: Configure EDMExport
+5: Configure EDMExport
-5: Configure EDMCrosswalk
+6: Configure EDMCrosswalk
-6: Configure EDMCrosswalk with xsl
+7: Configure EDMCrosswalk with xsl
-7: Fill skos:about items with values of authorities
+8: Fill skos:about items with values of authorities
-8: Exit
+9: Exit

-The first step installs Askosi app in the server.
+First step installs Askosi app in the server.
 All the files required are taken from the packages dir of the installer.
 The Servlet container is mandatory to be restarted and the installer thereafter.

-The second step copies dspace configuraction file "dspace.cfg" and the cataloguing one "input-forms.xml" to a directory called "work" located in the installer directory.
+Second step copies dspace configuraction file "dspace.cfg" to a directory called "work" located in the installer directory.
 It will ask whether more authority elements will be added to the files dspace.cfg.
 This file will be modified with the new properties.
 It's now a task for the admin to check this file.
 The admin will copy manually the files to dspace to deploy them.
 The Servlet container is mandatory to be restarted and the installer thereafter.

-The third step creates communities, collections and items for the authorities and are fullfilled with values searched from the items of collections which no possess authorities It's mandatory to be validated as a dspace user.
+Third step creates communities, collections and items for the authorities and are fullfilled with values searched from the items of collections which no possess authorities It's mandatory to be validated as a dspace user.
 For every dc element required as an authority is necessary to link it to a community and a collection.
 If they don't exist